 The company had three different tools available to make an automated phone call and reps could send email from Outlook, Salesforce, or another email vendor.

 Follow-up was difficult and inconsistent because reps were told they needed to log activities manually in the CRM so managers could see activity history.
 But, because nobody really used the CRM, most reps were duplicating this data entry by also trying to use a red, yellow and green color-coding system in their Google Docs “CRM.”
 The colors helped reps know who to focus on and follow up with.

 We ran an audit of their cadence strategy and we found, on average, each contact received one phone call and one email over a three-week period.

 This is a real company and these are real problems.
 If you’re honest about your own account-based sales motion, I’d bet good money your team is facing some of the same challenges.

-This is the issue with account-based sales.
+This is the issue with account-based sales and it leads to an inefficient target account selling methodology.
 I get it.
 The millennial generation is pushing for less accountability and more empowerment, but this is not empowerment.
 This is complete chaos.

 As a sales leader, you must take control and align around best practices to help your teams achieve maximum results.

 Want to learn more about account-based sales?
-Check out our Sales Acceleration Podcast.
-We’ve had some killer episodes on this topic, like these:
+Check out our podcast.
+We’ve had some killer episodes on this topic, like this:

 Do you have questions about setting up an efficient strategy for account-based sales?
 Mention them in the comments section below!